EcoJulia/EcoSISTEM.jl/docs/src/data.md

 3. From within your model script, use the `StandardAPI` from [`SimulationData.jl`](https://github.com/ScottishCovidResponse/SimulationData.jl) to read the data.
 4. Use the same API to write model outputs.

+Use a single instantiation of the API for the entire model run, for reading and writing.

-These steps are outlines in more detail below.
+These steps are outlined in more detail below.

 ### Config file